dragonmantank/s3-log-analyzer/README.md

 NOTE: The example above is to give a starting point.
 It may not be recommended to set AllowOverride to ALL.

+### Docker Setup

+The project ships with a `docker-compose.yml` file which should work for most needs.
+It will spin up a MySQL server along with an Apache installation, using PHP 7.0.

+To use Docker:

+1. Clone the repository
+2. Follow the directions under `Composer Usage`
+3. Set up the database schema with:
+  * `docker exec -ti s3loganalyzer_mysqlserver_1 bash`
+  * `mysql -u my_db -p my_db < /opt/app/data/s3logs.sql`
+4. Follow the directions under `Set up AWS S3`
+5. Follow the directions under `Configration Files`
+6. Visit `http://localhost:8080` in your browser

 ## All Set